-Unless you prefer to look like a Neanderthal man, keep your neckline trimmed and neat.
+Unless you prefer to look like a Neanderthal man (or a neckbeard), keep your neckline trimmed and neat.
 The general rule of thumb is to shave everything on your neck that falls below the very top of your Adam’s apple.
 You’ll look neater and you don’t have to worry about a swath of neck hair detracting from your beard’s overall appearance.

 Stage 4: The Real Deal

 At the four to six-month mark, you should have the kind of burly beard that’s filled in and more or less looks like it’s going to look for the foreseeable future.
 By this stage, the chances are good that you’ll have a consistent beard care routine down pat and be comfortable living as a bearded man.